235u/proposals/EzparkTechnology/README.md

 ###	Lifecycle

-The lifecycles of the proposed platforms in general are: date of announcement / launch date / date of commercial availability – today, staying well and healthy, being a bigger player on or even controlling the market / having significant market share, not going to die in the near future.
+The lifecycles of the proposed platforms in general are: date of announcement / launch date / date of commercial availability â€“ today, staying well and healthy, being a bigger player on or even controlling the market / having significant market share, not going to die in the near future.

 For timelines of major milestones of the biggest providers (continuously updating their already mature services) see: